linhdt55/Tokaikizai-2/wp-content/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 If you have hundreds, even thousands, of WordPress users, the export users option in the plugin helps to save your effort and time of manually adding the user data.

-You can bulk export user data to a CSV file with multiple powerful filters such as user roles, date ranges, etc.
+You can bulk export user data to a user export CSV file with multiple powerful filters such as user roles, date ranges, etc.

 == Import WordPress Users and WooCommerce Customers from CSV ==

 With this WordPress user import plugin, you can easily import hundreds or thousands of WordPress users and WooCommerce customers to your website using a CSV file.
-The plugin lets you bulk import or merge (update existing users) on your WordPress website.
+The plugin lets you bulk import or merge (update existing users) on your WordPress website, making user and customer import seamless and efficient.

 The WordPress import users plugin also has the option to send an email to the users and customers whenever the admin imports/updates users' details.
 It will retain the user passwords and securely migrate them to another website.

 You can map your import columns to the appropriate WordPress data to import or merge user details.
 You can also import data from a variety of sources, such as an uploaded CSV file on FTP (Premium), a locally saved CSV file on your computer, or from a URL, Google sheet, etc.

+For importing WordPress users’ and WooCommerce customers’ data to your website:

+- Create a CSV file from scratch using any spreadsheet program, such as Microsoft Excel, OpenOffice, LibreOffice, or Google Spreadsheets.
+- Fill in user details in a tabular format with properly labeled columns.
-For importing WordPress users’ and WooCommerce customers’ data to your website, you must create a CSV (Comma-Separated Values) file which contains information about mapping fields in a tabular form.
-You can create a CSV file by using a spreadsheet program, such as  Excel, or Google Spreadsheets.
-Save this file with the extension '.csv'.
-After entering all details about WordPress users in the spreadsheet, you can import users or customers to your website.
+- Save this file with the extension '.csv'.
+- After entering all details about WordPress users in the spreadsheet, you can import users or customers to your website.

-###RELATED PLUGINS FROM WEBTOFFEE###
+### ☂️ RELATED PLUGINS FROM WEBTOFFEE###

 Other useful plugins from WebToffee for migrating WooCommerce/WordPress data: